 Although spatially the gums are near the brain, one wouldn’t normally associate dental complaints with neurological conditions.

 However, some studies have found a link between periodontal disease and tooth loss and cognitive function.
-One study looking at cognitive performance followed 597 men for up to 32 years.
-The authors conclude:
+One

 “Risk of cognitive decline in older men increases as more teeth are lost.
 Periodontal disease and caries, major reasons for tooth loss, are also related to cognitive decline.”